0al-spec/Materials/00_DOCS/00_AI_Generated/90_Hypercode/00_Hypercode_RFC.md

 ```

 **Execution:**
- *  `hypercode-runner app.hc --dss config.dss`: Runs the app with the development SQLite database.
+ *  `hypercode-runner app.hc --hcs config.hcs`: Runs the app with the development SQLite database.
- *  `hypercode-runner app.hc --dss config.dss --env production`: Runs the same app, but it now uses a PostgreSQL database and logs in JSON format.
+ *  `hypercode-runner app.hc --hcs config.hcs --env production`: Runs the same app, but it now uses a PostgreSQL database and logs in JSON format.
 The core logic in `app.hc` remains untouched.

 ## 6. Comparison to Existing Concepts

 *  **Dependency Injection (DI):** Hypercode can be seen as a form of declarative, externalized DI.
-Unlike traditional DI containers configured via XML or annotations, DSS provides a more expressive and dynamic configuration mechanism through selectors and @rules.
+Unlike traditional DI containers configured via XML or annotations, HCS provides a more expressive and dynamic configuration mechanism through selectors and @rules.
 *  **Templating Engines (e.g., Jinja, Handlebars):** While similar, templating engines typically generate static text or configuration files.
 Hypercode is concerned with generating and configuring a live, executable program graph.
 *  **Infrastructure as Code (IaC, e.g., Ansible, Terraform):** Hypercode shares the declarative philosophy of IaC tools but applies it to the application logic itself, rather than to the underlying infrastructure.
-It defines the application's runtime behavior, not just its deployment environment.
+It defines the application's runtime behavior, not just its deployment environment using HCS.

 ## 7. Open Questions

 *  **Debugging and Tooling:** How can developers effectively trace why a specific configuration was applied?
-This would require specialized debugging tools that can visualize the cascade and resolution of DSS rules.
+This would require specialized debugging tools that can visualize the cascade and resolution of HCS rules.
-*  **Performance:** The overhead of parsing and resolving the DSS at startup needs to be analyzed.
+*  **Performance:** The overhead of parsing and resolving the HCS at startup needs to be analyzed.
 A JIT (Just-In-Time) resolution or an AOT (Ahead-Of-Time) compilation step might be necessary for performance-critical applications.
-*  **Complexity Management:** While DSS simplifies the core logic, very large and complex DSS files could become difficult to manage themselves.
+*  **Complexity Management:** While HCS simplifies the core logic, very large and complex HCS files could become difficult to manage themselves.
 Best practices and modularization strategies would be required.
 This could include extending the at-rule system with directives like `@import`, allowing for better organization of large configurations.